 Customers who have used this formula have reported greater range of motion, decreased stiffness, and reduced pain as well as many reports of complete healing and recovery from traumatic and chronic injury and pain situations.
 Many customers report feeling relief within as little as 20 minutes after the first application, and many of those who have used this formula systematically as directed for several weeks are able to heal the underlying injury that was causing their pain in the first place.

 the Ancestors Advanced Conditioning Formula.
-Take a look at some of the powerful ingredients contained in this formula:
+Take a look at some of the powerful natural painkillers contained in this formula:

 Qian Nian Jian: Strengthens tendons and bones to relieve pain deep inside the extremities.